Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 The video quality is pretty good, and my only complaint here so far is that recording is limited to 4K 60, although who is really recording in 8K resolution?

-There is a new feature in the video mode that effectively turns the phone into a camcorder when you fold it 90 degrees.
+Camcorder Mode is a new feature in the video mode that effectively turns the phone into a camcorder when it's folded 90 degrees.
 The UI adjusts to fit the viewfinder on the top half of the screen and gives you a zoom slider on the bottom half when you begin recording.
 It also presents a preview on the cover screen while you're recording, making it a neat way to take advantage of the form factor.

 Samsung Galaxy Z Flip 6 in Camcorder Mode